gds-operations/vcloud-edge_gateway/README.md

         port: '80'  # external port
 ```

-The load balancer service is quite basic, but supports the following:
+The vCloud Director load balancer service is quite basic, but supports the following:

 * Layer 7 balancing of HTTP traffic
 * Balancing of HTTPS traffic (though no decryption is possible, so this is